(CNN) -- Here's some background information about the civil war that took place in Libya in 2011.

 February 28, 2011 - The European Union votes to impose sanctions against Libya, including freezing Gadhafi's assets and imposing an arms embargo.

-February 28, 2011 - The prime minister of Qatar Sheikh Hamad bin Jassim al Thani calls on Gadhafi to resign.
+- The Prime Minister of Qatar Sheikh Hamad bin Jassim al Thani calls on Gadhafi to resign.

 March 4, 2011 - Libya appoints Ali Abdussalam Treki ambassador to the U.N.